What type of student am I?

 Why learn a foreign language?

-If you're an absolute beginner, have some prior foreign language skills or are at an advanced level, we'll help and support you to build your ability so that you can communicate confidently in your chosen language.
+Whether you're an absolute beginner, have some prior foreign language skills, or are at an advanced level, we'll support you to communicate confidently.

-Language skills can support your professional development or build your abilities for international work or travel.
-You'll be taught by experienced language specialists, many of whom are native speakers, so that you can benefit from an authentic experience.
+You'll be taught by experienced language specialists, many of whom are native speakers, allowing you to benefit from an authentic language-learning experience!

 What you'll learn